 1. Protect your people: Your people are your greatest security vulnerability: they fall victim to targeted attacks, they make mistakes and they break the rules.
-Organizations need security controls that work with the user to ensure they can continue to work effectively without putting data at risk.
+Organisations need security controls that work with the user to ensure they can continue to work effectively without putting data at risk.

-2. Layer an Integrated Email Security Solution (IESS) into your Microsoft 365 security: Microsoft has developed its anti-spam and antivirus security, but organizations require the additional security provided by an IESS to tackle the advanced and sophisticated inbound phishing attacks, as well as enhance DLP capabilities for outbound email.
+2. Layer an Integrated Email Security Solution (IESS) into your Microsoft 365 security: Microsoft has developed its anti-spam and antivirus security, but organisations require the additional security provided by an IESS to tackle the advanced and sophisticated inbound phishing attacks, as well as enhance DLP capabilities for outbound email.